Your Home May Have Money-Making Opportunites For You

 Renting a room also can net the homeowner more than what they would if they had an apartment to rent.

-That being said, we never had issues renting a room in our house as someone is always looking.
+We never had issues renting a room in our house as someone is always looking.

 Read more about our experience Renting A Room.